arun2win/arun2win/README.md

 - 👋 Hi, I’m @arun2win
 - 👀 I’m interested in learning new things everyday
-- I works as a PM at FAANG
+- I work as a PM at Big Tech
 - 🌱 I’m currently learning Pythong and JavaScript
 - 📫 How to reach me at [arun2win](https://www.linkedin.com/in/arun2win)